M66B/FairEmail/FAQ.md

 * Open links without confirmation
 * Show original message without confirmation
-* Hide addresses by default: addresses play an important role in determining if a message is authentic
 * Direct file/folder access: for security/privacy reasons (other) apps should use the [Storage Access Framework](https://developer.android.com/guide/topics/providers/document-provider)

 Confirmation or hiding the addresses section is just one tap, which is just a small price for better privacy.